 − St. Augustine

-Human culture has tended to encourage narcissism and a sense of entitlement.
+Human culture has tended to encourage an unfounded sense of self-importance.
 But a practical religion should inspire humility from even the self-perceived greatest.
-And there is no truer indication of our insignificance than the stars above—a reminder that you alone are absolutely nothing, and only with your species can you be something.
-If you seek greatness, then look up and let the majesty of God show you what it means to be truly relevant.
-Power isn’t about wealth or status.
-It’s about creating a world that is cherished by every descendant of humanity, and being part of an existence that sees eternity.
-In the cosmic perspective, true greatness arises from humility and kindness; the loss of this foundation is what brings power to corruption and society to ruin.
+And there is nothing more humbling than seeing a larger picture of how everything might connect to everything else, and realizing that one’s welfare belongs to the welfare of everyone else—that lasting joy comes from the joy of all humanity.
+Indeed you and I are absolutely nothing, and only with our species can we be something.
+If you seek greatness, then look up at the stars and let the glory of God show you what it means to be truly relevant.
+Real significance is about creating a world that is cherished by every descendant of humanity, and being part of an existence that sees eternity.
+In the cosmic perspective, true greatness arises from humility and kindness—these enable the unity and adaptability that are necessary for our survival.
+The loss of this foundation is what brings power to corruption and society to ruin.